etsy/morgue/README.md

 ### MySQL
-Create a database named morgue and give access to the morgue user with the morgue password for the dev environment (defined in config/development.json):
+Create a database named morgue and give access to the morgue user with the morgue password defined in the config file you created at step 1
 ```
 CREATE DATABASE morgue;
 CREATE USER 'morgue'@'localhost' IDENTIFIED BY 'morgue';